simphotonics/simulated_annealing/example/SEARCH_SPACE.md

 The graph on the right above shows the implicit iCDF of the interval `x` for different interval boundaries.

-To render the 2D PDF of the triangular search space uniform we need to provide a suitable iCDF when creating the interval `x`.
+In order to make the 2D-PDF of the triangular search space uniform we need to provide a suitable iCDF when creating the interval `x`.
 It is clear that the PDF of `x` must satisfy the conditions: pdf(x <= x<sub>min</sub>) = 0 and  pdf(x > x<sub>max</sub>) = 0, since these are the limits of the interval.
 Further, assuming that the PDF increases linearly from 0 and is normalized we arrive at: